 #16 Play in the Fountains at Bicentennial Park

 Splashing around in the summertime Scioto Mile Fountain at Bicentennial Park is one of the best things to do with kids in Columbus!
 (It’s pretty great for adults on hot and humid summer days, too!)

 The spectacular splash park is comprised of more than 1,000 water jets and is centered around a beautiful fountain that sprays water 75 feet into the air.
 At night, the fountain is illuminated in lights and surrounded in fog, making for fun photo opportunities!

 A cemetery might not be the first thing that comes to mind for Columbus, Ohio entertainment, but the Greenlawn Cemetery is an exceptional outdoor space and an integral part of the city history.

 Established in the 1840s, the burial grounds at Greenlawn Cemetery were designed to be a lush park with winding paths and artistic monuments.
-Some of the city’s most famous residents are buried at Greenlawn.
-Visitors are welcome to tour the grounds.
+Some of Columbus, Ohio’s most famous residents are buried at Greenlawn.

 #18 Go on a Columbus Ghost Hunt